On Incentive Compatibility in Dynamic Mechanism Design With Exit Option in a Markovian Environment: Introduction

 \subsection{Organization}

 The rest of the paper is organized as follows.
-In Section \ref{sec:dynamic_environment}, we describe the dynamic environment and specify the notations.
-Section \ref{sec:dynamic_principal_agent_problem} formulates the dynamic principal-agent problem and clarifies the necessary assumptions for the model.
-In Section \ref{sec:optimal_stopping}, we determine the optimal stopping rule for the agent and define the incentive compatibility constraints under the dynamic environment with the optimal stopping rule.
-We also establish the one-shot deviation principle for the dynamic mechanism.
-Section \ref{sec:IC_characterization} characterizes the incentive compatibility of the dynamic mechanism by presenting the corresponding necessary and the sufficient conditions.
-We construct the payment rules in terms of the allocation rule and establish the revenue equivalence.
-In Section \ref{sec:example_optimal}, we show an example of profit-maximizing mechanism and apply a relaxation approach to obtain the optimal decision rules for the principal.
+In Section \ref{sec:dynamic_environment}, we introduce the dynamic environment and specify the key concepts and notations.
+Section \ref{sec:dynamic_principal_agent_problem} formulates the dynamic principal-agent problem and determines the optimal stopping rule for the agent.
+In Section \ref{sec:implementability_DIC}, we describe the implementability of the dynamic principal-agent model by defining the dynamic incentive compatibility constraint and reformulating the optimal stopping rule as a threshold rule.
+Section \ref{sec:IC_characterization} characterizes the dynamic incentive compatibility by establishing the sufficient and the necessary conditions and showing the properties of revenue equivalence.
+In Section \ref{sec:example_optimal}, we formally describe the optimization problem of the principal and show examples of its relaxations due to the analytical intractability.
+We also provide an approach to evaluate the loss of robustness of the dynamic incentive compatibility due to the relaxations.
+A case study is given in Section \ref{sec:example_relaxed} as a theoretical illustration.
 Section \ref{sec:conclusion} concludes the work.